-Understanding the biological and demographic parameters of a pest is essential to develop an integrated pest management strategy.
+Understanding the biological and demographic

+parameters of a pest is essential to develop an integrated pest management strategy.
 These parameters provide population growth rate of an insect pest in the current and next generations (Frel et al., 2003).
-The antibiosis category of plant resistance occurs when the negative effects of a resistant plant affect the biology of an arthropod attempting to use that plant as a host (Smith, 2005).
-The antibiotic effects of a resistant plant range from mild to lethal, and may result from both chemical morphological plant defensive factors (Smith, 2005).
+The antibiotic resistance category of the resistant plant occurs when the negative effects of a resistant plant affect the biology of an arthropod attempting to use that plant as a host (Smith, 2005).
+The antibiotic effects of a resistant plant range from mild to lethal, and may result from both chemical and morphological plant defensive factors (Smith, 2005).
 The direct effects of antibiosis may also suffer the debilitating effects of reduced body size and weight, prolonged periods of development in the immature stages, and reduced fecundity (Smith, 2005).